Two subtle problems with over-representation analysis

 fora fgsea v1.30.0 R package Yes No^ Yes Yes [37]

 The purpose of this work was to thoroughly characterise two subtle problems with ORA, but there are some bigger problems noted.
-Firstly, all variations of ORA were less accurate as compared to FCS in this simulation work, confirming a previous report [11].
+Firstly, all variations of ORA were less accurate (based on F1 score) as compared to FCS in this simulation work, confirming a previous report [11].
 Specifically, precision of ORA deteriorated with greater levels of added noise, while FCS was relatively stable.
 This means researchers can be more confident with FCS results, even if the data are noisy.
 The higher recall of FCS demonstrated in simulated differential expression profiles and confirmed with downsampled real cancer RNA-seq data means that researchers will have more power to identify pathways relevant to the biological processes being studied.
-Secondly, many popular ORA tools listed in Table 1 do not provide enrichment scores in their default output tables.
-Enrichment scores are a surrogate for effect size, and without them, users may over-rely on significance scores when interpreting enrichment results.
+Secondly, many popular ORA tools listed in Table 2 do not provide enrichment scores in their default output tables.
+Enrichment scores are a surrogate for effect size, and without them, users may over-rely on significance values when interpreting enrichment results.
 Lastly, ORA results can vary dramatically depending on the number of genes selected in the foreground, a mostly arbitrary choice.

 Declarations